-At $299, the Fitbit Ionic is a bigger version of the Versa, with more features, a larger price tag to match, and a slightly bulkier, square, but still light and comfortable style made with aerospace-grade aluminum.
-The battery will last about four days, with the GPS battery life of 10 hours, and a short one-two hour charge time.
+At $299, the Fitbit Ionic is a bigger version of the Versa, with more features, a larger price tag to match, and a slightly bulkier, style made from aerospace-grade aluminum.
+The battery will last about four days, with the GPS battery life of 10 hours, and a short one-to-two hour charge time.

-Also having a variety of colors to choose from and replaceable bands, this watch, like the Versa, will also track female health, has a high-res screen, stores 300 songs, accepts mobile payments, and gives access to Pandora.
+Added features: a variety of colors, replaceable bands, special tracking for female health, high-res screen, 300 songs storage, mobile payments, and access to Pandora.

-There’s now an automatic activity pause, so if you stop at a stop light, the watch pauses your exercise and resumes it when you do.
+There’s now an automatic activity pause, so if you stop at a stop light, the watch pauses your exercise and resumes it when you start moving again.
 If you’re working out at home, there are three built-in workouts just for that.
-If you’re running, Ionic automatically records all the stats you’d look for, and it’s pretty comparable to the Apple watch.
+On runs, the Ionic automatically records all the stats you’d look for, and it’s pretty comparable to the Apple Watch.

-The extra features have not turned out as well as some of the other smart watches, but Fitbit is still great as a fitness-tracking solution with a screen.
-Plus, it’s comfortable to wear all the time.
+The Fitbit Ionic is great as a wrist-based fitness-tracking solution.
+Plus, it’s comfortable enough to wear all the time.